gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 ### What is strategic content?

-Understand it this way, if you are thirsty, would you want water or food?
+Understand it this way, if you are thirsty, would you like to have water or food?
 More importantly, how do you know that you are thirsty?

+You know you are thirsty because your senses talk.
+Based on the feedback your brain receives, it formulates a strategy to fulfill the need of the body.
+It's on this strategy you act.

-There's only one answer to all the above questions - you need to talk to your clients and prepare a common ground.
+Similarly, you need to talk to your clients and prepare a common ground.
 You've to understand what their real requirements are.
 What all enhancements they want in your content.
 Only then you can develop a strategy that is your own, based on your work domain.

 **Innovation without understanding the real requirement is like watering a plant that you somehow planted on a hilltop.**

-After all, the tie-beam should be clients, not some content management system, which is a separate ball game together.
+After all, the tie-beam should be clients, not some content management system, which is a separate ball game alltogether.